 Gardening in cold weather

-Well, I come from the south and my grandma and great-grand parents always gardened in the winter time.
+Well, I come from the south and my grandma and great-grandparents always grew vegetables in the winter time.
 That was the busiest season for them.
 They ran a farm, so getting up at the crack of dawn to feed the animals and take care of the vegetables and orchards were all they did day in and day out.
-Tackling the frost and the snow, and the unexpected were always keeping everyone on their toes.
+To grow vegetables while tackling the frost and the snow, and unexpected events were always keeping everyone on their toes.
 That was years ago, and even though times have changed, companies have developed many more options for gardeners to use in order to keep those winter gardens flowing.

 There are certain vegetables that can withstand the cold and grow well in winter.
 You have your root vegetables such as carrots, potatoes, beets, parsnips, radishes, ginger, and garlic.
 Try to harvest these before the first hard freeze if possible.
 Then you have the leafy vegetables such as cabbage, collard greens, mustard greens, and spinach.
 Herbs are also a good choice and can grow throughout the winter.